 Homicidols: As a Japanese ghost in America, are you encountering any difficulties?

-Hanako-san: I am nervous right now because in Japan the opening in the toilet isn’t that much but in America, its huge.
+Hanako-san: I am nervous right now because in Japan the gaps in closed toilet stall doors isn’t that much but in America, they’re huge.
 So it’s making me really nervous.

 Homicidols: What is the one thing you want to make sure you do while you are in the US?